skipto-landmarks-headings/page-script-5/README.md

 ### Customizing fonts and colors

-The most common customizations is to have the menu button and menu items intergrated into the color them and typography of the web page.
+The most common customization is to have the button and menu items integrated into the color theme and typography of the rest of the web page.
 A simple configuration object can be used to override default colors and typography.
-NOTE: A CSS stylesheet can also be used to style the menu button and menun items by using the elements, ids and classes in the generated code as selectors, more information in a later section.
+NOTE: A CSS stylesheet can also be used to style the menu button and menu items by using the elements, ids and classes in the generated code as selectors, more information in a later section.

 ```html
 <script>